Slaitroc/RicciPaoliGrisoni/RASD.md

 <!-- [(7h) Matteo] -->

 ## 3.4 Design Constraints
-This section explain the different constraints that the platform must respect such as the standard compliance for the data protection, hardware and software limitations.
+This section explain the different constraints that the platform must respect such as the standard compliance for the data protection and hardware limitations.

 ## 3.4.1 Standard Compliance
 Student&Company will handle and process highly sensitive data, including but not limited to personal information, CVs of Student and proprietary information of Company and University.\\